 We’ve spoken at length about minimizing load time for faster user experiences and why it’s important to do so, and today I’m going to shed some light on how to optimize images in Photoshop for better web performance.
+If you’re a photographer who is more than interested to take better photos, it might be incredibly beneficial to learn details like Golden hour camera settings.

 Keeping image size to a minimum is an important part of keeping your sites visual weight low.
 By understanding a bit about image compression, and how to optimize images for web, it’s possible to significantly cut down on image size while improving image quality.